voronokKita/alpaca-chan/Development History.md

 ListingRedirectMixin; some misc mixin logic.

 ### 2022.AUG.20
 ###### Auctions
 RestrictPkMixin and PresetMixin, with view access logic. <br>
 BidView.

 ### 2022.AUG.21
 ###### Auctions
 Refactor models with connected parts of app. <br>
 Listing.highest_bid will help to make less queries.
 Profile.user_model_pk and unique username will help to better connect the model to the User model. <br>
 Many small features.

+### 2022.AUG.22
+###### Auctions
+The price for a separate application database is the need to keep User model in sync with Profile model.
+Surely there are better ways to do this...
+I wonder... <br>
+So far, I have made a crutch synchronization mechanism.
+I need a knowledge about large systems building.